 - Saying more than one word or phrase at a time

-Another kind of aphasia is fluent aphasia.
-People who have fluent aphasia may be able to put many words together, but what they say may not make sense.
+Another kind of expressive aphasia is fluent aphasia.
+People who have fluent aphasia may be able to put many words together.
+But what they say may not make sense.
 They are often unaware that they are not making sense.

-Keep distractions and noise down:
+Keep distractions and noise down.

 Talk to people who have aphasia in adult language.
-Do not make them feel as if they are a child.
+Do not make them feel as if they are children.
 Do not pretend to understand them if you do not.

-If they can not understand you, do not shout.
-Unless they also have a hearing problem, shouting will not help.
-Make eye contact when talking to the person with aphasia.
+If a person with aphasia cannot understand you, do not shout.
+Unless the person also has a hearing problem, shouting will not help.
+Make eye contact when talking to the person.